 https://github.com/LastSquirrelIT/MultiOneTimePassword-CredentialProvider and http://www.multiotp.net/ as well as https://github.com/sbeh/RDP-OTP for Windows-based systems.

-Commercial solutions providing biometric matching of typed passwords are very good as well.
-I’ve tried several and they work really well – some even lock a desktop as soon as they detect a typing pattern which is not that of the rightful owner / user of the system.
+Commercial solutions providing biometric matching of typed passwords are excellent.
+I’ve tried several, and they work well – some even lock a desktop as soon as they detect a typing pattern that is not recognized as the rightful owner/user of the system.
 This eliminates the risk of losing a device and is more user-friendly, potentially deployable not just for your admins and core servers but for the whole organization.

 Have a procedure in place to deactivate access for stolen/lost 2-factor auth devices.

-I don’t know if patching should even be mentioned.
+I don’t know if I should even mention patching.
 But noticing how many organizations put patching behind and are sometimes years (!) behind schedule on updating essential components after an exploit has been published for them, maybe it’s a good idea to repeat a well-known truth.

 That is why I recommend creating a patch policy based on https://www.first.org/cvss/cvss-based-patch-policy.pdf – as it strictly defines the timelines depending on the patch and vulnerability criticality.

-Always be careful with devices brought in by external vendors – servers, appliances – everything which contains an operating system of some sort – as many times vendors are only trying to sell an appliance and rarely strive to keep it updated.
+Always be careful with devices brought in by external vendors – servers, appliances – everything which contains an operating system of some sort – as many times vendors are only trying to sell a product and rarely strive to keep it updated.

 *Everything* should be patched – everything which is patchable and for which a security patch has come out must be patched as soon as possible, according to the above or similar policy.
 Ensure you have the proper mailing lists and subscriptions to receive notifications on new security patches from all vendors used in your environment.
 Make successful on-time patching part of the KPIs of your system admins and infosec teams.